 | JSON_ARRAYAGG | Aggregates multiple rows into a JSON array. |

-| JSON_EQUAL | Compares two JSON values for equality. |
+| JSON_EQUAL | Compares whether two JSON values are equal. |

 | JSON_EXISTS | Checks whether a specified path exists in a JSON document. |

-| JSON_MERGEPATCH | Merges documents using a JSON merge patch. |
+| JSON_MERGEPATCH | Merges documents using JSON Merge Patch. |

 | JSON_OBJECT | Creates a JSON object. |